 The secluded beauty of east Iceland with its breathtaking fjords and charming fishing villages is only just beginning.
-At every corner you find a new reason to fall in love.
 The landscape exhibits an extraordinary palette of colors in a contrast of extremes with narrow fjords, jagged peaks, toppling waterfalls, geothermal hotspots, lush forests and endless green valleys where you can truly experience tranquility with nature.

 The Eastfjords are home to the reindeer in Iceland.
 The biggest, and perhaps the only real forest in Iceland.
 And, moreover, where the Lagarfljotsormurinn the mystical loch ness monster of Iceland lives!